deCrystals/ABC-Sales-Analysis/README.md

 + Mean Absolute Error (MAE)

 ### Conclusion
-**Best Model:** The Random Forest Regressor outperformed the other models in terms of RMSE, R² score, and MAE, indicating better predictive accuracy and generalization.
+**Best Model:** XGBoost slightly outperforms all models in terms of R² and error metrics, making it the best model in this case for the sales analysis task.

-The Random Forest Regressor performed the best in predicting the purchase amount.
-The model captured the relationships between the input features and the target variable more effectively than Linear Regression and Decision Tree models.
+LightGBM offers a close alternative to XGBoost with similar performance.
+Random Forest is also competitive but performs a bit worse than the gradient boosting models.
+Linear Regression performs poorly, while Decision Tree performs moderately but lacks the generalization power of ensemble models.